Corbyn's BT plans would be illegal under EU law, UK Conservatives say

-LONDON, Nov 15 (Reuters) - British opposition Labour Party leader Jeremy Corbyn’s plans to nationalise part of BT to offer people free internet would be illegal under European Union state aid rules, the Conservative Party said.
+LONDON (Reuters) - British opposition Labour Party leader Jeremy Corbyn’s plans to nationalize part of BT to offer people free internet would be illegal under European Union state aid rules, the Conservative Party said.

 “Their intervention will almost certainly fly in the face of EU state aid rules under EU law,” the Conservatives said.
 “Corbyn’s broadband plan will almost certainly be illegal under EU law.”